-ITR U: What Is ITR-U Form and How To File ITR-U?
+ITR U: What Is ITR-U Form and How To File Updated Return?

 Table of Content

-One-Time Submission: To comply with the rules, ITR-U should be filed only once for an assessment year.
-Once filed, further changes to that year's returns are not permitted under this provision.
+One-Time Submission: ITR-U can be filed only once per assessment year.
+Once submitted, no further changes for that year are permitted under this provision.

 Who Can File ITR-U?
 Section 139(8A)

-ITR-U can be filed by taxpayers who need to correct errors or omissions in previously filed income tax returns.
-Section 139(8A) allows to file an updated return for the following return types:
+ITR U can be filed by taxpayers who need to correct errors or omissions in previously filed income tax returns.
+Section 139(8A) allows file an updated return for the following return types:

-Original Return: If there is an error or it is incomplete.
+Original Return Errors: If there is an error in the original return.

-Missed Deadlines: In instances where a taxpayer has not filed either an original return or a belated return.
+Missed Deadlines: For taxpayers who missed filing either an original or belated return.

-Incorrect Declarations: Inaccurate declaration of income, or incorrect selection of income heads.
+Incorrect Declarations: Errors in income declarations or incorrect income heads.

-Adjustments in Financial Claims: Adjustments to losses brought forward, unabsorbed depreciation, or tax credit adjustments under sections 115JB/115JC.
+Adjustments to Financial Claims: Updates to unabsorbed depreciation, brought-forward losses, or tax credit adjustments under Sections 115JB/115JC.

 A taxpayer can file only one updated return for each assessment year.